microsoft/BotFramework-WebChat/README.md

 We are excited to announce Fluent UI theme pack is in the work and is currently in experimental phase.
 This theme pack is designed for web developers who want to bring a native Copilot user experience to their customers.

-We will continue to add new features and support both white-label experience and Fluent UI experience with same level of parity.
+We will continue to add new features and support both white-label experience and Fluent UI experience with the same level of parity.

 You can wrap Web Chat with `<FluentThemeProvider>` to try out the new experience.